Hedgeturd/SU-Font-Tool/README.md

 # Sonic Unleashed Font Tool
 A tool to convert Unleashed Font-Texture (FTE) and Font-Converse (FCO) files into XML files and vice versa.

-## Warnings
+There is also a new tool with a GUI called [Converse](https://github.com/NextinMono/converse) which can also be used

+> [!WARNING]
-- The current formatting and naming schemes are always subject to change.
+> - The current formatting and naming schemes are always subject to change.
-- The new JSON files are yet to be tested properly, expect a small few to be incorrect.
+> - The new JSON files are yet to be tested properly, expect a small few to be incorrect.

 ## Usage
 `SonicUnleashedFCOConv <Path to .fte/.fco/.xml>`\